 New alignment laser system increases Renishaw's range of machine calibration solutions

 XK10 can measure and align geometric and rotational components for machines with axis lengths up to 30 m.
 It replaces the need for artefacts such as granite squares and test bars, that need to be calibrated and transported at considerable cost.
 With simple mounting onto machine guideways, this single modular system can perform faster setup and measurement of the machine when compared with traditional methods.
+It simplifies complex measurements, such as parallelism, into a quick two-stage process, removing the limitations on distances between rails which apply to traditional techniques.

 The XK10's intuitive software reduces reliance on highly skilled operators.
 Measurements are digitally recorded and can be exported, providing traceability to international standards, or can be viewed directly on the robust display unit.

-Renishaw's new XK10 alignment laser system resolves the challenges found when using traditional artefacts and offers a single digital solution, across a range of machine tools.
+Renishaw's XK10 alignment laser system resolves the challenges found when using traditional artefacts and offers a single digital solution, across a range of machine tools.

 For further images, videos, company biographies or information on Renishaw and its products, visit our Media Hub.